-RP Mirror {{ :start:plugins:rhinopiping:image14.png}}
+RP Mirror

-''' This command creates the symmetry of a pipeline portion.
+This command creates the symmetry of a pipeline portion.
 The created components are the same as the original ones, only their position is symmetrical.
+The pre-selection is taken into account.

+- 1. Run the command RP Mirror

+- 2. Select a pipeline or part of it (The completion option might help)

+- 3. Choose the mirror plane.

+- 4. Validate
-The pre-selection is taken into account. === 1 | Label_ISO ;DN;Part number;Mass;Lineic mass;Material Usage === - Run the command RP Mirror - Select a pipe line or part of it (The completion option might help) - Choose the mirror plane. - Validate ===Options === Copy This option is available only if you selected the whole pipeline.
-If you select yes, the original line is kept, else it is removed.
-Completion This option helps with the selection: - NoCompletion (Default): you will select components and pipes one by one

-☐ CoaxialSection: you will select coaxial sections of your pipeline one by one - SameDNsection: Your selection will be extended across the pipeline until there is a change of nominal diameter - WholePipeline: The whole pipeline will be selected Mirror plane You have several ways to select the Mirror Plane: - Default: Select two points within the current CPlane - 3points: Define a custom plane - XAxis: Symmetry based on X axe - YAxis: Symmetry based on Y axe ==== RP Avoidance ==== This command builds an avoidance on a pipe, in order to avoid an $(filter:population:Pipe)$(attribute:label_ISO);;;;; $(end-filter) $(filter:population:Elbow)$(attribute:label_ISO);;;;; $(end-filter) $(filter:population:ComponentNode:)$(attribute:label_ISO);;;;; obstacle for example. '''
+- Copy: This option is available only if you selected the whole pipeline.
+If you select yes, the original line is kept, else it is removed. - Completion: This option helps with the selection: - NoCompletion (Default): you will select components and pipes one by one CoaxialSection: you will select coaxial sections of your pipeline one by one - SameDNsection: Your selection will be extended across the pipeline until there is a change of nominal diameter - WholePipeline: The whole pipeline will be selected - Mirror plane: - Default: Select two points within the current CPlane - 3points: Define a custom plane - XAxis: Symmetry based on X axe - YAxis: Symmetry based on Y axe

+RP Avoidance

+This command builds an avoidance on a pipe, in order to avoid an obstacle for example.

-- 1. Run the command RP Avoidance - 2.
+- 1. Run the command RP_Avoidance - 2.
 Choose the pipe on which the avoidance is to be built.
 This step also determines avoidance's orientation: when the "Pick" option is not set to Middle, the first elbow will be on the same side as the closest connection circle of chosen point. - 3.
 Pick the first point on the pipe's axis.
-Depending on the "Pick" Option, it can be the Middle point or the first elbow position (vertex). - 4.
-Pick the end point.
+Depending on the "Pick" Option, it can be the Middle point or the first elbow position (vertex).

+4. Pick the end point.

-Elbows
+• Elbows